The Man Who Came to Dinner (1942) Queer Film A-

 DIRECTOR: William Keighley from a screenplay by Philip G. Epstein and Julius J. Epstein.

-BOTTOM LINE: Monty Wooley delights himself and his audience by playing the impossibly pompous Sheridan Whiteside in William Keighley’s wonderful 1941 adaptation of George Kauffman/Moss Hart’s play “The Man Who Came to Dinner.”
+BOTTOM LINE: Monty Wooley delights himself and his audience by playing the impossibly pompous Sheridan Whiteside in William Keighley’s wonderful 1941 adaptation of George Kaufman/Moss Hart’s play “The Man Who Came to Dinner.”

 While passing through small-town Ohio during a cross-country lecture tour, Whiteside breaks his hip after slipping and falling on the icy steps of the house of the Stanleys, a prominent Ohio family with whom he’s supposed to dine as a publicity stunt.
 He insists on recuperating in their home during the Christmas holidays.